 Tip #4 – invest in a good tone mapping program

 Once you capture your bracketed set of photos you’re going to want to put them together in the best way possible.
 There are a ton of great programs out there to do this, but I recommend using either HDR Soft’s Photomatix Pro or Nik Software’s HDR Efex Pro.
 There are free alternatives out there, but I find that they don’t do as good of a job at tone mapping.
 Remember the tone mapping process is done algorithmically so the more powerful the software’s algorithms, the better the end results.

 Tip #5 – control the urge to go big

 This is where HDR really becomes a touchy subject.
 Some people say that it’s their style to create over the top, surrealistic style, HDR photography and other’s say that they are destroying the world of photography by creating these highly saturated and oddly lit photographs.

 It’s easy to get carried away with tone mapping your images, but if your goal is to recreate what you saw, the best way to do this is to remember to tone it down a bit before you press that process button.
 It’s also a good idea to watch out for haloing which takes place typically along tree lines (as you see in the photo above above the dark trees on the left side of the image).

 While this is not an exhaustive list of HDR tips, it is a good start to get you on the right track to capture your first high dynamic range photos.
-That said, if you’re a bit more experienced with HDR and are looking to take your HDR photography to the next level, check out this post Creating HDR Panoramic Photographs written by one of my buddies on his HDR workflow process for creating massive HDR Panoramic images.
+That said, if you’re a bit more experienced with HDR and are looking to take your HDR photography to the next level, check out this postwritten by one of my buddies on his HDR workflow process for creating massive HDR Panoramic images.

 Do you have some tips to add to the list?
 Leave one in the comments below!